arcadeJHS/AngularVueIntegration/README.md

 As a reference, see **`tag-04-vue-component-inside-real-app`**.

-If you are curious, yes, you can also passa props:
+If you are curious, yes, you can also pass props:

 **code/index.html**
 ```html